cocos/cocos-docs/en/editor/scene/index.md

 ## Coordinate System and Grid

 The grid in the scene is an important reference information for the position of the scene elements when we place them.
-For the relationship between the coordinate system and the position and other node properties, please read [Coordinate System and Node Transformation](../../concepts/scene/coord.md) section.
+For the relationship between the coordinate system and the position and other node properties, please read the [Coordinate System and Node Transformation](../../concepts/scene/coord.md) documentation.

 ## Scene Gizmo